applesea2/StockMarketApp/README.md

 ## Getting Started

 ### Prerequisites

-List any software or tools that need to be installed before running the application.

 > - [.NET SDK](https://dotnet.microsoft.com/download) (version 9.0 or higher recommended)
 > - [Visual Studio](https://visualstudio.microsoft.com/) (with the ASP.NET and web development workload) or [Visual Studio Code](https://code.visualstudio.com/) with the C# extension.